alfred82santa/dirty-models/README.rst

 -------------

 - Renamed internal fields.
 Now they use double score format ``__fieldname__``.
-- Cleanup fields which are override on inheritance.
+- Raise a RunTimeError exception if two fields use same alias in a model.
-- Fixed default docstring for MultiTypeField.
+- Fixed default docstrings.
 - Cleanup default data.
 Only real name fields are allowed to use as key.
+- Added :meth:`~dirty_models.models.get_attrs_by_path` in order to get all values using path.
+- Added :meth:`~dirty_models.models.get_1st_attr_by_path` in order to get first value using path.
+- Added option to access fields like in a dictionary, but using wildcards.
+Only for getters.
+  See: :meth:`~dirty_models.models.get_1st_attr_by_path`.
+- Added some documentation.

 Version 0.7.2
 -------------